 Lab assignments must be completed independently.
 You are encouraged to meet with your teaching fellows if you require assistance with the assignments.
 You may also ask your teaching fellows questions you encounter while completing the assignments.
 Although you may ask your teaching fellows for assistance, you must complete the analyses and write-ups on your own.
-You may not share your work with other students or use another student's work.
+You may not share your work with other students, use another student's work, or use answers from AI sources (e.g., ChatGPT).
 You may also not post your answers to any lab assignment questions on the Canvas discussion boards.
 Anyone who posts any answers to any assignment questions on Canvas will receive 0 on the assignment.